Shadota/SillyTavern-MessageSummarize/README.md

 - **Custom Macros**: In the `Edit` window for your summary prompt, you can create custom macros to use in your prompt with STScript.
 In your command, you can reference the ID of the message being summarized with `{{id}}` and the content of the message with `{{message}}`.

-- **Save your presets**: If you are using a different completion preset or connection profile for summaries, make sure to save any changes to your regular completion preset or instruct template.
-When summarizing, the extension has to temporarily switch presets or connection profiles, which will discard any unsaved changes to the one you are currently using.

 - **Cloud Models are Picky**: Cloud APIs tend to have strict rules about how their prompts are constructed, so you may need to adjust things when creating your prompt.
 For example, some models have heavy filters enabled for `User` roles messages, and may work better with `System` messages.
 Some cloud models don't support `System` messages at all, so you would need to use `User`.
 You will need to experiment, or read up on what your particular cloud model expects.